 Now, let me explain what features are included in each plan.

 Piktochart Pro plan includes everything in FREE, plus:

 Piktochart Team plan includes everything in FREE & PRO, plus:

 Now, let’s talk about Canva pricing and features.

 Canva offers two pricing plans, Pro and Enterprise.
 The Pro plan costs $12.95 per month for up to 5 users and the Enterprise plan costs $30 a month, per user.

 For individuals or small business owners without a team, I highly recommend choosing the Pro plan of Canva because it’s a lot cheaper than the Enterprise plan with almost all the helpful features.

-However, the Enterprise plan of Canva is the right choice for you if you’ve a team working on different designs and you want to empower your team, manage your brand, and scale your content all in one place.
+However, the Enterprise plan of Canva is the right choice for you if you have a team working on different designs and you want to empower your team, manage your brand, and scale your content all in one place.

 Unlike Piktochart, Canva offers you a 30-days completely free trial for both plans (cancel anytime) so you can test out each premium plan before spending your hard-earned money.

 Canva also offers you a forever-free plan but it has limitations but not as many compared to Piktochart.